Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 "Yes!
 I will!"
 She said before he could barely take a breath.

-Nelony had harboured a secret attraction to Barris since their arrival at L'Arbour De La Noir, the prior year.
+Nelony had harboured a secret attraction to Barris since their adventure at L'Arbour De La Noir, the prior year.
 Her feelings had grown steadily from that point.
 Being a little bit sensitive of her weight more so than some ladies, she did not have the confidence to express her feelings to Barris.
 It was her own self consciousness that prevented her from even trying and instead her resentment grew as Mila's love for Barris did the same.

 She did not understand that the concept of beauty pushed by society and that as perceived by the individual were often two very different things.
 One only had to look at art throughout the ages and across the globe to understand that.
-Nelony's kind of beauty was popular during the renaissance and celebrated by many artists of the time from Monet to Van Gogh though she still felt very conscious of herself.
+Nelony's kind of beauty was popular during the renaissance and celebrated by many artists of the time from Monet to Van Gogh, though she still felt very conscious of herself.

 While growing up she had found it very difficult to approach boys though there was no good reason for her self restraint (other than her studies) because the truth was that many had thought of her extremely beautiful.
 Her mirror unfortunately did not share the same point of view.
 It was life's cruel way of keeping her unaware of how others really saw her and she suffered greatly for it.